cloudfoundry/community/toc/rfc/rfc-draft-cf-on-kind.md

 ## Problem

-Setting up Cloud Foundry locally is currently cumbersome which creates a significant barrier to entry.
+Setting up Cloud Foundry locally using Bosh and cf-deployment is currently cumbersome which creates a significant barrier to entry.

 First-time users encounter significant difficulty when they simply want to try out the `cf push` workflow.
 Currently, there is no local setup using existing community tools and technologies that can be ready within minutes.